SPRbio/R-packages-ordinal-regression/README.md

-# A comparative case study of R packages for ordinal response regression models
+# A Systematic Review and Comparative Study of R Packages for Ordinal Response Regression Models

 ### Master in Bioinformatics and Biostatistics UOC-UB